 Why is Leesa the better mattress?

-- Better & More Foam – the Leesa uses 4″ of comfort foam compared to only 3″ in the Casper.
+- Better & More Foam – The Leesa uses 4″ of comfort foam compared to only 3″ in the Casper.
 This means better durability and better deep compression support.
-Additionally, Leesa uses Avena foam as opposed to Casper’s latex foam.
-Avena feels very similar to latex, but has better durability.
-Casper’s May 2016 re-design that added a 1.5″ layer of poly foam helped to narrow the gap, but it’s not enough of a change, in my opinion.
+Additionally, Leesa uses Avena foam as opposed to Casper’s responsive poly foam.
+Casper’s May 2016 re-design that added a 1.5″ layer of transition poly foam helped to narrow the gap, but it was not enough of a change, in my opinion.

 - The “It” Factor – I don’t always know what “it” is, but Leesa definitely has it.
 It’s hard to describe the balanced feeling of softness and support you get with the Leesa.
 I personally love the Leesa mattress.
-Among all of the mattresses I have tested (about 90 at this point) the Leesa is among a short list of the mattresses my wife and I keep going back to.
+Among all of the mattresses I have tested (over 100 at this point) the Leesa is among a short list of the mattresses my wife and I keep going back to.

 - Thicker Cover – Personally, I like the Leesa’s cover design.
-But placing aesthetics aside, I have found the cover to just be better made.
+But placing aesthetics aside, I have found the cover to just better made.
 Leesa’s cover is a good bit thicker and woven from a single piece of fabric.
-I like the softness of Casper’s cover, but found the extra soft fabric + porous nature to be problematic.
-When I was moving my Casper last time the fabric got caught and ripped threads out.
-I had a similar near miss with the Leesa, but the thick and smoother cover prevented the catching and ripping.
+I like the softness of Casper’s cover, but I am afraid the extra soft fabric + porous nature could be problematic from a durability perspective.